 Obtaining Remedy SSO server version information

 You can obtain the Remedy SSO server version information through the <RSSO Server>/config/server-status URL.
-But, you must be authenticated as a Remedy SSO administrator before that.
+You must be authenticated as a Remedy SSO administrator.

 Security improvements in the Remedy SSO agent

-The Remedy Single Sign-On 18.08 release includes multiple functional and security enhancements.
+The Remedy SSO 18.08 release includes multiple functional and security enhancements.
 BMC strongly recommends that you upgrade both, the Remedy SSO server and the Remedy SSO agent, to version 18.08.
-For compatibility of Remedy Single Sign-On 18.08 with other BMC products, see BMC Solution and Product Availability and Compatibility (SPAC).
+For compatibility of Remedy SSO 18.08 with other BMC products, see BMC Solution and Product Availability and Compatibility (SPAC).

 Remedy SSO operation with specific database features

-Remedy SSO does not depend on any external vendor-specific solutions such as multi-subnet failover environment for MSSQL, Oracle RAC, various security extensions like data encryption techniques from database vendors.
-The vendor specific solutions also include procedures for disaster recovery, backup, archiving, import and export of data.
+Remedy SSO does not depend on any external vendor-specific solutions such as multi-subnet failover environment for MSSQL, Oracle RAC, various security extensions such as data encryption techniques from database vendors.
+The vendor-specific solutions also include procedures for disaster recovery, backup, archiving, import and export of data.

 As a Remedy SSO administrator, you can manually configure the settings by using the JDBC connection string in the context.xml file or by using your database.
 Even though Remedy SSO is not specifically certified with certain database settings and configurations that the database vendors provide, the product should work with these settings.
 For any issues related to a supported database or environment, contact BMC Customer Support.